-Joel Rogers is the Sewell-Bascom Professor of Law, Political Science, Public Affairs, and Sociology at the University of Wisconsin-Madison and director of COWS and all of its subsidiary projects and initiatives (Mayors Innovation Project, Center for State Innovation, Efficiency Cities Network, State Smart Transportation Initiative, etc.).
+Joel Rogers is the Sewell-Bascom Professor of Law, Political Science, Public Affairs, and Sociology at the University of Wisconsin-Madison and director of COWS and all of its subsidiary projects and initiatives (Mayors Innovation Project, Efficiency Cities Network, State Smart Transportation Initiative).
 Rogers has written widely on American politics and democratic theory.
 Along with many articles, his books include The Hidden Election, On Democracy, Right Turn, Metro Futures, The Forgotten Majority, What Workers Want, Cites at Work, and American Society.
 Joel is an active citizen as well as academic.
 He has worked with and advised many politicians and social movement leaders, initiated and helped operate several progressive NGOs (Center for a New Democracy, New Party, Economic Analysis Research Network, Apollo Alliance, Emerald Cities Collaborative, ALICE, etc.), and is a contributing editor at The Nation and Boston Review, a MacArthur Foundation Fellow, and identified by Newsweek identified him as one of the 100 living Americans most likely to shape U.S. politics and culture in the 21st century.

 Click HERE to view a full list of Joel Rogers' publications.